-Saskadena Six Ski Area opened in 1935 and is owned by Woodstock Inn and Resort.
+Saskadena Six Ski Area, formerly known as Suicide Six, opened in 1935 and is owned by Woodstock Inn and Resort.
 The resort offers a wide range of skiing terrain.
-Saskadena Six is one of the oldest ski resorts in the country and offers recreational opportunities year round including skiing and mountain biking.
+Saskadena Six is one of the oldest ski resorts in the country and offers recreational opportunities year-round including skiing and mountain biking.